laur1s/ecs-run-task/README.md

 # ecs-run-task
-A CLI tool that allows to run a one of ECS task
+A CLI tool that allows to run a one-off ECS task

 ## Usage
 1. Build the app with `go build`